rodocs/dumpling/README.md

 # Dumpling
 Dumpling is a tool to combine Roblox's JSON API dump with user-authored descriptions of APIs.

-## Goals
-* Aggregate:
+Dumpling aggregates a bunch of data:
 * Roblox JSON API dump
 * ReflectionMetadata.xml
+* Hand-crafted heuristics
 * Community-authored descriptions

-* Produces easily consumed JSON
+Dumpling produces easily consumed JSON in the same structure as the current Roblox JSON API dump, meaning it's pretty close to a drop-in replacement!

+It can also produce a single file, offline-accesible miniature Roblox API reference that can be used to verify its content.

 ## Usage
 Dumpling has two modes to demonstrate its functionality: Megadump, and Miniwiki.